 Updates to the Durham August 2018 Edition

-- The John Duck (13) has been renamed The Drunken Duck following a refurbishment, but at present sells no real ale
+- The John Duck (14) has been renamed The Drunken Duck following a refurbishment and no longer sells real ale

 - New Venue: Holy Grale on Crossgate (between Elm Tree (6) and Fighting Cocks (10)).
 For details see WhatPub